MatthewTDunn/MomentCRM-API/README.md

 This repo has 32 in-built tests to validate the operation of the main.js API and can be performed locally (please note, the local installation instructions above must be followed prior to this).

-In the <strong>TakeHomeTechnical</strong> directory, install the following developer dependencies:
+In the code directory, install the following developer dependencies:

 ```
 npm install jest supertest --save-dev